Persistence of vision: Kaleidoscopic colour-top

 In April 1858 John Gorham patented his Kaleidoscopic colour-top.
 This is a top on which two small discs are placed, usually one with colors and a black one with cut-out patterns.
 When the discs spin and the top disc is retarded into regular jerky motions the toy exhibits "beautiful forms which are similar to those of the kaleidoscope" with multiplied colours.
 Gorham described how the colours appear mixed on the spinning top "from the duration of successive impressions on the retina".
 Gorham founded the principle on "the well-known experiment of whirling a stick, ignited at one end" (a.k.a. the sparkler's trail effect).

 Rubber pencil trick

-A pencil or another rigid straight line can appear as bending and becoming rubbery when it is wiggled fast enough between fingers, or otherwise undergoing rigid motion.
+A pencil or another rigid straight line can appear as bending like flexible rubber when it is wiggled fast enough between fingers, or otherwise undergoing rigid motion.

 Persistence of vision has been discarded as sole cause of the illusion.
 It is thought that the eye movements of the observer fail to track the motions of features of the object.

 This effect is widely known as an entertaining "magic" trick for children.

-LED POV displays

-The term "persistence of vision display" or "POV display" has been used for LED display devices that compose images by displaying one spatial portion at a time in rapid succession, (for example, one column of pixels every few milliseconds).
-A two-dimensional POV display is often accomplished by means of rapidly moving a single row of LEDs along a linear or circular path.
-The effect is that the image is perceived as a whole by the viewer as long as the entire path is completed during the visual persistence time of the human eye.
-A further effect is often to give the illusion of the image floating in mid-air.
-A three-dimensional POV display is often constructed using a 2D grid of LEDs which is swept or rotated through a volume.
-POV display devices can be used in combination with long camera exposures to produce light writing.

-A common example of this can be seen in the use of bicycle wheel lights that produce patterns.